Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Introduction

-In summary, our major contributions are as follows: \begin{itemize}[leftmargin=*,topsep=0pt, partopsep=0pt,itemsep=1pt,parsep=1pt] \item An interview study with data scientists and SMEs who regularly collaborate on regression models. \item Guidelines that emerge from the analysis of our interviews and a review of prior literature. \item A validation of our proposed visualization and communication guidelines with SMEs. \end{itemize}
+\begin{itemize}[leftmargin=*,topsep=2pt, partopsep=0pt,itemsep=1pt,parsep=1pt] \item Two interview studies with data scientists and SMEs who regularly collaborate on predictive models. \item Guidelines that emerge from the analysis of our interviews and review of related literature. \item Example slides and visualizations, as well as an open-source Observable notebook\footnote{\url{https://observablehq.com/@ashleysuh/model-comm-vis}} used to generate those visualizations, so that our guidelines are easy to implement for data science presentations. \end{itemize}